david-wagih/go-playground/README.md

 1. **Secret Scanning (gitleaks-scan)**:
    - Uses [Gitleaks](https://github.com/gitleaks/gitleaks) to detect potential secrets in the code
+   - **Important**: Only scans the current state of the PR branch, not the commit history
    - If secrets are found:
      - Posts a comment on the PR with details about the leaked secrets
      - Uploads a detailed report as an artifact